 Gyeongbokgung Palace is one of the many great historical sites around the city.

 If you haven’t tried any Korean food yet, let me just say that you are missing out on something.
 It’s the only type of cuisine where the side dishes are the actual star of the meal.
-Bibimbap, bulgogi, kimchi and grilled meat, are the most recognizable dishes but seriously, that’s just the tip of the Korean food iceberg.
-I haven’t even mentioned any of their street food!
+Bibimbap, bulgogi, kimchi and grilled meat, are the most recognizable dishes, but seriously, that’s just the tip of the Korean food iceberg.
+I haven’t even mentioned the Korean street food!